Celestial317/Celestial317/README.md

 I’m passionate about building intelligent systems and contributing to open-source projects that push the boundaries of AI and machine learning.
 - **Strong foundation** in Python, Java, C, and web technologies
 - Experience with ML frameworks like TensorFlow, Scikit-Learn, and LangChain
-- Projects in AI agent frameworks, mental health chatbots, and knowledge retrieval systems
-- Proven ability to collaborate and lead in academic and tech communities
 - Maintaining and developing projects on [my GitHub](https://github.com/celestial317)

----

-### Let’s Collaborate

-I'd love to connect if you’re working on something exciting in AI, ML, or open source!
-Whether it’s a new project, bug fixes, or idea brainstorming, feel free to reach out.

 ---